h3xar0n/my_security_plus/README.md

 * Windows Firewall is only available on Windows servers and desktops.
 * PF and IPFW are available on FreeBSD and OS X.
 #### Application whitelisting
+* Application whitelisting will only allow a program to execute if it is specifically listed in the approved exception list.
+All other programs are blocked from running.
+This makes it the BEST mitigation again a zero-day virus.
 #### Removable media control
 #### Advanced malware tools
 #### Patch management tools